tiacsys/bridle/samples/ubx_gnss/README.rst

         stream  :Start or stop streaming of position estimates reset   :Reset GNSS module
         ttff    :Measure TTFF
-      :bgn:`uart:~$` **_**

-Reset GNSS module:
+.. rubric:: Reset GNSS module:

+.. container:: highlight highlight-console notranslate

    .. parsed-literal::
-      :class: highlight-console notranslate

       :bgn:`uart:~$` **gnss reset**
-      :bgn:`uart:~$` **_**

 The on-module LED for PPS signaling goes off and comes back to blink after TTFF.

-Measure TTFF:
+.. rubric:: Measure TTFF:

+.. container:: highlight highlight-console notranslate

    .. parsed-literal::
-      :class: highlight-console notranslate

       :bgn:`uart:~$` **gnss ttff**
       Run 1 of 1: Acquired fix after 32.26s
       ---------------
       Avg.
 TTFF: 32.26
-      :bgn:`uart:~$` **_**

 The on-module LED for PPS signaling goes off and comes back to blink after TTFF.

 It is also possible to run several TTFF measurements sequentially.
 If there is also a good receiving range and a reliable position already exists, the TTFF will be correspondingly low:

+.. container:: highlight highlight-console notranslate

    .. parsed-literal::
-      :class: highlight-console notranslate

       :bgn:`uart:~$` **gnss ttff 10**
       Run 1 of 10: Acquired fix after 0.23s